odoo/odoo/doc/webservices/odoo.rst

 a list of records to update and a mapping of updated fields to values similar to :meth:`~odoo.models.Model.create`.

-Multiple records can be updated simultanously, but they will all get the same values for the fields being set.
+Multiple records can be updated simultaneously, but they will all get the same values for the fields being set.
 It is not currently possible to perform "computed" updates (where the value being set depends on an existing value of a record).